Omulosi/iReporter/README.md

 `pip install httpie`

+This assumes you have already activated your virtual environment and installed all dependencies

-Run the the application from the command line then in another terminal, run the following commands(the commands given are only for illustration purposes):
+Run the the application from the command line using `flask run` then in another terminal(from the same repo), run the following commands(the commands given are only for illustration purposes):

 `$http GET api/v1/red-flags`
 `$http POST api/v1/red-flags location='23,34' comment='bribery'`